 Foods are made of organic sources that decompose over time.
 Without the use of food preservation, many food items would spoil within days.
 Freezer storage is a great way to extend food storage life.
-One draw back to freezer storage is freezer burn.
+One drawback to freezer storage is freezer burn.

 How do you prevent freezer burn?
 Eliminating air exposure during freezer storage is the best way to prevent freezer burn.

 Vacuum packaging eliminates air exposure and stops freezer burn.
 Freezer burn is not harmful, but can dramatically degrade taste quality.
-Freezer burn is caused by the stored product loosing moisture, the lost moisture then becomes frozen on the surface of the product.
+Freezer burn is caused by the stored product losing moisture, the lost moisture then becomes frozen on the surface of the product.
 This is often easily visible once it occurs.

 Vacuum packaging is a form of modified atmosphere packaging (MAP).
 Oxygen is vacuumed from the package modifying the atmosphere within the package.
-After oxygen is removed, an air tight seal is made to prevent air from entering the package.
+After oxygen is removed, an airtight seal is made to prevent air from entering the package.
 The reduction of oxygen content extends food storage life and preserves taste.

 Freezer storage without vacuum packaging will extend food storage time by preventing the growth of microorganisms that cause food spoilage.
 According to the USDA, bacteria growth slows significantly in temperatures below 40 degrees Fahrenheit.

-Vacuum packaging with freezer storage can increase storage life many months and even years.
+Vacuum packaging with freezer storage can increase storage life for many months and even years.
 The frozen storage protects from microorganism growth while the vacuum sealed package prevents freezer burn and preserves food quality.
 Below is a list of edible products ideal for vacuum packaged freezer storage.

 Products for Vacuum Sealed Freezer Storage

 Poultry – Often packaged with thicker film for extra protection.

 Pork – Large primal cuts packaged with 6 mils or heavier material for protection from sharp edges.